 Provide an umbrella for your TV antenna rotor.

-Elements are the enemy and a properly placed shield can prevent rain, sun, snow, and ice from doing damage to your rotor.
+Outdoor elements are the enemy and a properly placed shield can prevent rain, sun, snow, and ice from doing damage to your rotor.

 You first must purchase a plastic funnel.
 The narrower end (neck) of the funnel must start smaller then the the mast pipe size but as it widens it must become larger then the mast pipe.
-Its bottom end opposite the neck must also be wide enough to cove the rotor motor housing.
+Its bottom end opposite the neck must also be wide enough to cover the rotor motor housing.

 Cut the neck of the funnel so that the hole in the narrow end of the funnel is of a size so it fits tight around the mast pipe when slip onto the pipe.
 Next paint the funnel so that it will be protected from ultra violet rays and keep it from becoming brittle in the sun.
 There are paints available now that adhere to plastic very well.